At a glance

 - Cream *

 - Chocolate tortie

 - Blue tortie

-Not all cat councils accept all colours; some only recognise the original four colours of brown, chocolate, lilac and blue.
+* Not all cat registries accept all colours; some only recognise the original four colours of brown, chocolate, lilac and blue.

-Burmese are playful cats, especially when they are younger but they are not constantly on the go like some other active breeds.
+The Burmese are laid back, people-oriented, intelligent, gentle and sweet cats.
+They remain playful well into adulthood but are not constantly on the go like other active breeds.
 Once they have worn themselves out, they love nothing more than sleeping on their human companion’s lap.
-With a dog-like personality, they will follow you around the house all day long, hoping to get a pat or stroke and get along with everyone, including children and other pets.
-Male Burmese cats are very affectionate, females are too, but a little more independent.
+With a dog-like personality, a Burmese will follow you around the house all day long, hoping to get a pat or stroke.
+This is a breed that gets along with everyone, including children and other pets.

-Their curious nature can sometimes border on intrusive when they insist on checking out the contents of a visitors handbag or toolkit.
+The curious nature of the Burmese can sometimes border on intrusive when they insist on checking out the contents of a visitors handbag or toolkit.
 But that shouldn’t pose too much of a problem as they can work their charm even on non-cat-lovers.

-Burmese cats are an exceptional family pet.
+Burmese cats make an exceptional family pet.
 They thrive on company and don’t like to be alone for extended periods.
 If you are out of the house for long periods, consider two cats.